Totoleheros/tppa-alignment-protocol/README.md

 ## 📽️ Demo

-A video demonstration of the first working prototype will be added here shortly.
+A video demonstration of the first working prototype can be seen here: https://d.pr/v/Lk6GNp.

 ---